elgw/deconwolf/README.md

 the output can be run directly with `| bash` or piped to a file and executed later (possibly using `parallel`).
 Since deconwolf does not overwrite output files such list of jobs to be run can be aborted and restarted.

 ### Test data
+No special test data has been prepared, but you can get some images from the [DeconvolutionLab2](http://bigwww.epfl.ch/deconvolution/deconvolutionlab2/) web page.

 ### Memory considerations
 The peak memory usage is written at the end of the log file.